ReDef: Do Code Language Models Truly Understand Code Changes for Just-in-Time Software Defect Prediction?: Background and Related Work

-More recently, researchers have applied PLMs to JIT-SDP.
-Guo et al.\ systematically compared six transformer-based backbones (RoBERTa, CodeBERT, BART, PLBART, GPT2, and CodeGPT) and showed that PLM-based variants consistently outperform traditional baselines such as DeepJIT and CC2Vec~\cite{guo2023study}.
-Building on this, Abu Talib et al. demonstrated that parameter-efficient fine-tuning (PEFT) techniques such as LoRA can further boost JIT-SDP performance on ApacheJIT~\cite{abu2024parameter}, while Lin et al. introduced CCT5—a CodeT5-initialized model pre-trained on CodeChangeNet—that achieves state-of-the-art results on code-change tasks including JIT-SDP~\cite{lin2023cct5}.
+More recently, researchers have applied CLMs to JIT-SDP.
+Guo et al.\ systematically compared six transformer-based backbones (RoBERTa, CodeBERT, BART, PLBART, GPT2, and CodeGPT) and showed that CLM-based variants consistently outperform traditional baselines such as DeepJIT and CC2Vec~\cite{guo2023study}.
+Building on this, Abu Talib et al. demonstrated that parameter-efficient fine-tuning (PEFT) techniques such as LoRA can further boost JIT-SDP performance on ApacheJIT~\cite{abu2024parameter}, while Lin et al. introduced CCT5---a CodeT5-initialized model pre-trained on CodeChangeNet---that achieves state-of-the-art results on code-change tasks including JIT-SDP~\cite{lin2023cct5}.
 Jiang et al.\ extended CodeBERT with a Replaced Message Identification objective, resulting in BiCC-BERT and JIT-BiCC, which improved F1-scores by over 10\%~\cite{jiang2025just}.
-Together, these studies highlight the promise of PLMs for JIT-SDP, yet it remains unclear whether current gains reflect genuine modeling of code-change semantics or incidental signals from existing datasets—underscoring the need for both more reliable benchmarks and systematic evaluation of model behavior.
+Together, these studies highlight the promise of CLMs for JIT-SDP, appearing to possess an advanced capability to comprehend code modifications.
+However, most existing research has focused on compact encoder-based or encoder-decoder models, leaving the potential of contemporary large-scale decoder-based models---such as the Qwen~\cite{yang2025qwen3} or Llama families~\cite{grattafiori2024llama}---largely underexplored in this domain.
+Furthermore, it remains unclear whether these performance gains reflect genuine semantic understanding or a reliance on superficial textual patterns, underscoring the need for a systematic evaluation of model behavior.

-Despite these advances, a critical limitation of existing JIT-SDP datasets lies in label reliability.
-Afric et al.\ reported that even with RoBERTa-based issue classification, file-level datasets contained on average 14.3\% mislabeled instances~\cite{afric2023empirical}.
-Herbold et al.\ showed that SZZ-based labeling is particularly error-prone, with only about half of the commits identified as bug-inducing being correct~\cite{herbold2022problems}.
-Several variants of SZZ attempt to mitigate this noise—for example, by excluding refactoring edits that standard SZZ mistakenly flags as defect-inducing or by tracing commit chains more accurately to recover missed bug-introducing links~\cite{niu2025refactoring,lyu2024evaluating}.
-However, even with such refinements, existing datasets still fall short in reliability, underscoring the need for explicit validation of defect labels, which we address in RQ1.